Budibase/budibase/README.md

 If you are having issues between updates of the builder, please use the guide [here](https://github.com/Budibase/budibase/blob/master/CONTRIBUTING.md#troubleshooting) to clear down your environment.

+## Roadmap

+Checkout our [public Roadmap](https://github.com/Budibase/budibase/projects/10).
+If you would like to discuss some of the items on the roadmap, please feel to reach out on [Discord](https://discord.gg/rCYayfe), or via [Github discussions](https://github.com/Budibase/budibase/discussions)

 ## 🏁 Getting Started with Budibase